0BVer/0BVer/README.md

 I'm Young-Jun Kim (pls call me a BVer), <br>
 who wants to be the best as a Backend engineer!<br>

-My OS is win10 but macbook pro coming soon!

 <hr>

 # Tech Stacks I've Experienced